NCAR/DART/models/wrf/readme.rst

 (2) The format for ``wrf_state_variables`` is an array of 5 strings:
-    WRF output field, DART Quantity, WRF TYPE, 'UPDATE', and 'XXX'.
-If XXX is 999 the variable is part of all domains, otherwise it is limited to specific domains (e.g. '12' for domains 1 and 2, '13' for domains 1 and 3).
+    WRF output field, DART Quantity, WRF TYPE, 'UPDATE', and a numerical string 'XXX'.
+If XXX=999 the variable is part of all domains, otherwise it is limited to specific domains (e.g. '12' for domains 1 and 2, '13' for domains 1 and 3).
     example: